If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 On the other hand, margarine contains vegetable oils.

 These are unsaturated “good” fats — polyunsaturated and monounsaturated fats.
 These types of fats help reduce cholesterol.

 8. Homemade smoothies instead of milkshakes

-Our list of healthy snack alternatives will not be complete without smoothies!
+Our list of healthy snacks to replace junk food will not be complete without smoothies!

 Just as the name suggests, smoothies are smooth and full of nutrients that help your body in so many ways.

 Smoothies help with dehydration.
 This is because it extracts lots of water from the fruits themselves.

 Smoothies can be made with bananas, kiwi, and oats.

 They provide calcium and magnesium in good amounts.
 This helps you fall asleep naturally and helps maintain healthy sleeping patterns.